 Instructions

-• DRESSING: Start with the dressing so it has time to chill and get more flavorful.
-Combine all the ingredients in a wide-mouth jar.
-Season to taste with salt and pepper (I add 1/4 teaspoon fine sea salt and 1/8 teaspoon pepper).
+• Start with the dressing so it has time to chill and get more flavorful.
+Combine all dressing ingredients in a wide-mouth jar.
+Season to taste with salt and pepper (I add 1/4 teaspoon salt and 1/8 teaspoon pepper).
 Shake until well combined.
 Refrigerate until ready to use.

-• SALAD: On a dark plastic cutting board (beets stain wood boards), chop the beets.
-Toast walnuts if desired (Note 2) and let cool.
+• On a dark plastic cutting board (beets stain wood boards), chop beets.
+Toast walnuts if desired (see note 2) and let cool.
 Add greens to a large bowl and top with goat cheese and walnuts.

 Video